 One method I like and have used a couple of times now is writing my synopsis first.
 For those who may be newer to writing, a synopsis is a dreaded task for most writers that becomes important when you start to send your finished manuscript out to publishers or agents.

 Most writers wait until they have at least the first draft of their novel before they tackle the synopsis.
 The purpose of the synopsis is to give a publisher or agent a detailed overview of the story, up to and including the actual ending.
 This summary of your story allows the publisher or agent to decide if they want to read your manuscript.

 I think of it as working backward.
 I write a short paragraph for each significant event I believe will need to be in my story.
 I leave some space between these short paragraphs.
 Then I go back and fill in the spaces between the principal points with short sections detailing the scenes that will help get me from one major scene to the next.
 Of course, this changes as I get into the actual writing, but the synopsis is easily adjusted to keep pace with my story.

 Which method is the best?

 That is a question only you as the writer can answer.
 There are endless options for writing a novel outline.
-Some authors put everything down on index cards or post-it notes on a cork board.
+Some authors put everything down on index cards or post-it notes on a corkboard.
 You can devote an entire wall to plotting out a novel and connect the pieces with different color strings.
-There are some who have mountains of notebooks with their book notes.
-There are some who use things like Scrivener (see my review here) or other software to help organize their thoughts.
+Some writers have mountains of notebooks with their book notes.
+Some use things like Scrivener (see my review here) or other software to help organize their thoughts.